• Skip to primary navigation

 For Christmas or festive look (optional):

-• Powdered sugar to sprinkle on top of cookies
+• Powdered sugar or sweetener to sprinkle on top of cookies

 Instructions